CERN/Quantumacy/QKDSimkit/README.md

 ```
 $ QKDSimkit client -t [token] [server_host:port] [channel_host:port]
 ```
-* If you are using a token remember to add the same token in the server running in the server machine:
+* If you are using a token remember to add the same token to the server running on the server machine:
 ```
 $ QKDSimkit server add_user [token]
 ```